We’ve all heard of a computer operating system or “OS”, but what about a business operating system?

 Let’s look at the terms individually.

 A system is a “set of principles or procedures according to which something is done; an organized scheme or method”.
 Notice how the system defines how something is done.
-This system controls the operating of the business.
+As system controls and directs the operating of something.

-A business operating system contains a number of specific processes (HR, hiring, sales, production, finance, communication etc) which “run” in the background and require resources in order to operate.
+A business operating system drives clarity and alignment.
+It controls and directs that operating of your business.
+It does this by defining a number of specific processes (HR, hiring, sales, production, finance, communication, etc.) which “run” in the background and require resources in order to operate.

-The business operating system allows the business to operate in the most efficient was as possible.
-The goal, to generate superior results.
+Having a business operating system allows a business to execute in the most efficient way possible.
+The goal of a business operating system is to generate superior results.

 As you consider your business, can you point to a business operating system?

-In order to operate with maximum efficiency, your business must have a common language which drives clarity, alignment and superior execution.
+In order to operate with maximum efficiency, your business must have a common language that drives clarity, alignment, and superior execution.
 This common language is your business operating system (BOS).

-It turns out there are a number of symptoms that point to a lack of a business operating system or a malfunctioning one.
+If you are not sure if you have a business operating system, there are a number of symptoms that point to a lack of a system or at least a malfunctioning one.
 Here are the symptoms.
 Do any of these sound familiar?

-- The business feels chaotic and out of control
+- The business feels chaotic and out of control.
+Your business lacks a clear direction.

 - There is poor accountability.
 Employees are not 100% clear on their key responsibilities.
-This results in dropped balls, frustrated customers and stressed out employees.
+This results in dropped balls, frustrated customers, and stressed-out employees.
+According to Gallup, this is BIG problem with many businesses.

 - Meetings feel like a waste of time and ineffective or seen as complaint sessions where nothing ever really gets accomplished or solved

-- There is no budget which is used to plan spending.
-You do not have the information to make decisions.
+- There is no budget that is used to plan business spending.
+You do not have the information to make financial decisions.
 Cash flow is a problem.
+You never know where the business stands financially.

 In order to deal with all these issues, you need the right business operating system in place.

-The right business operating system contains a group of processes that go from the 50,000 ft level of the business to the “boots on the ground” activities of each employee.
-The right business operating system drives clarity and results.
+The right business operating system contains a group of processes that go from the 50,000 ft. level of the business to the “boots on the ground” activities of each employee.
+The right business operating system drives clarity, alignment and results.

-To solve the seven problems mentioned above, here are the processes your business operating system should contain.
+To solve the seven problems mentioned above, there are several processes your business operating system should contain.
 We call it the Envisionable Business Operating System.
-These process fall into two major categories:
+These processes fall into two major categories:

 A Process For Clarifying And Communicating Your Vision